pgkt04/bookrags/README.md

  ![Demonstration](https://github.com/qtKite/bookrags/blob/main/resources/example.gif?raw=true)

 # Setup
  Install the required dependencies in requirements.txt `pip install -r requirements.txt`

 # Usage
+ First edit the download script with your credentials.
+ `instance = BookRags('username', 'password')`
- If you just want to run the download script to batch download pdfs run:
+ Then run the download script and follow the instructions prompted:
  `python downloads.py`
- Then follow the instructions prompted

 # API
  All relevant API functions are found in the bookrags directory